shellycs50/shellycs50/README.md

 ### Intro 👋
-- Started in C and Python, now working in PHP, React.js and SQL
+- Started in C and Python.
+Now learning PHP, Laravel and React.js
 - CS50 Alumni, current studying at iO Academy in Bath.
 - Kata Enjoyer